UK car dealerships shine on stock market

 Furthermore, the sector should prove relatively resilient to any hits caused by uncertainty ahead of Britain's May 7 election, since the positive backdrop of more spending money for consumers and rising car sales should not change regardless of who wins the vote, fund managers and traders said.

-They highlighted British car dealership stocks such as Lookers (LOOK.L), Pendragon (PDG.L) and Inchcape (INCH.L) as worthwhile investments given this climate.
+They highlighted British car dealership stocks such as Lookers, Pendragon and Inchcape as worthwhile investments given this climate.

 And if the sector is good enough for legendary U.S. investor Warren Buffett - who last year bought the Van Tuyl auto dealership - it should be good for others, said CF Miton UK Value Opportunities' fund manager George Godber.